 Arctium lappa / Arctium minus

-Although appearing as one species when first meeting them, these two species reveal differences that become increasingly evident as you get to know them.
+The first few times you are out foraging burdock, you may not notice the differences.
+Although appearing as one species when first meeting them, these two burdock species will reveal differences that become increasingly evident as you get to know them.

 The greater burdock (Arctium lappa) and lesser burdock (Arctium minus) both have a long-standing tradition of use as a medicine and food.